For the week of October 26, 2019 / 27 Tishri 5780Bereshit

 Truth is an accurate representation of reality.
 In Hebrew, there is no difference between the concepts of truth and reality; they are one and the same.
 This is clearly illustrated in modern Hebrew conversation.
 If someone makes a statement, and the hearer reacts with what in English would be “really?” in Hebrew it’s, “Emet?”, which is like saying “Truth?”
 In other words, they are asking for confirmation whether the statement matches reality.

 This is all to say that the pursuit of truth is the search for how things really are.
 This is what the scientific method is supposed to be about: the search for truth (reality).
-Tragically, in my opinion, scientists often fail to accept they on a journey towards truth.
+Tragically, in my opinion, scientists often fail to accept they are on a journey towards truth.
 Too often discoveries are expressed in terms of complete understanding instead of as working theories.
 Scientists of all people should be the first to acknowledge the complexities of the creation (whether they believe in a Creator or not) and be humble enough to admit that whatever their field of study is the complexity of design should drive them to be far more tentative about their claims.

 Regardless of perspective, there is only reality.
 Too often I hear believers referring to the spiritual world as being more real than the material world, when there is only reality.
 We could discuss priorities and/or relationship of the two to each other, but we need to start with accepting if they exist, then they are equally real.